pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 2. To move screen

     `Shift + PageUP/PageDown`
-3. Search words in vim
+3. To search word/phrases

-	`/` + the word you're searching
+	`/` + the word you are searching

 	`*` - next occurence of the word
 	`#` - previous occurence of the word